Reviews Archive

 Sound FX

-SNES - They're adequate.
+SNES - They're alright.
 One thing I do think is notable is that the sound effects seem to change based on the environment, it may just be my imagination but I'm sure have more of an echo when you're underground.

 Mega Drive - Pretty good, but there's fewer sound effects here than in the SNES version.